unmannedlab/imu_lidar_calibration/README.md

 ## Procedure
 ### Intrinsic Calibration of IMU
 First of all, we need to determine the noise characterisitcs of the IMU biases.
 Several toolboxes are available online to determine this.
-We used https://github.com/rpng/kalibr_allan
+We used https://github.com/rpng/kalibr_allan .
+This requires MATLAB.
+Other alternatives are: https://github.com/mintar/imu_utils , https://github.com/ori-drs/allan_variance_ros

 ### Data collection for extrinsic calibration
 We need to excite all degrees of freedom during collecting data required for extrinsic calibration.
 An example video can be found here: